ishan21sh/Entertainment_Hub/README.md

 - **External APIs:**
   - [TMDB API](https://www.themoviedb.org/documentation/api)

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow the [Contributing Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Enjoy exploring and using the IMDb-inspired full stack application!
 If you have any questions or encounter any issues, please feel free to open an issue or contact us.
 Happy movie watching and reviewing! 🍿🎬📺